top of page

 Labradoodle Colors and Coats

 Labradoodles are available in a range of colors and styles.
 Each pup offers its own unique color and hair type.
-Because Labradoodles are a cross between a Labrador and a Poodle, each new puppy differs in color, hair type, and personality.
+Because Labradoodles are a cross between a Labrador and a Poodle, and a third breed which in our Australian American Labradoodles lines is a cockapoo, each new puppy differs in color, hair type, and personality.

 Labradoodle Colors